djbambi/NC-Data-Engineering-Project-G1/README.md

 ## Credentials

 __ToteSys Databse__: The hostname, port, database name, username and password need to be included in the db_connection.py file for the ingestionlambda.
-__Warehouse Database__: The Warehouse credentials are stored in the AWS Secrets Manager.
+__Warehouse Database__: The Warehouse credentials are stored in the AWS Secrets Manager

 Example